Siuntio: Education

 After the decision to close and sell Päivärinne primary school in 2018, two schools remained in Siuntio: Finnish-speaking Aleksis Kiven koulu and Swedish-speaking Sjundeå svenska skola.

 In 2020 Siuntio started constructing a new school complex in the municipal centre after Aleksis Kiven koulu was demolished due to it sinking in the ground and its inner air problems.
 The new building complex, called Siuntion SydänSjundeå Hjärta, was completed in 2022 and houses the communal library and both schools.

-Siuntio does nothave any upper secondary schools and teenagers usually start attending school in Kirkkonummi, Lohja, Vihti or Helsinki after upper comprehensive school.
+Siuntio does not have any upper secondary schools and teenagers usually start attending school in neighbouring Kirkkonummi, Lohja, Vihti or alternatively Helsinki after upper comprehensive school.

 The University of Helsinki had a research farm in Siuntio at Suitia Manor until 2005.